ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 > {: .solution}
 {: .challenge}

-> ## Conditional compilation
+> ## Conditional Compilation
 > We said earlier that you should be able to use the same code for both OpenMP and serial work.
 Try compiling the code without the -fopenmp flag.
 > - What happens?
 > - Can you figure out how to fix it?
 >
-> Hint: The compiler defines preprocessor variable \_OPENMP, so you could use #ifdef ... #endif preprocessor directives
+> Hint: The compiler defines preprocessor macro \_OPENMP, so you could use #ifdef ... #endif preprocessor directives
 > > ## Solution
 > > ~~~
 > >